Afshin-A/Obsidian/CS/Design Patterns/Observer.md

 @enduml
 ```

 `MainProgram` is responsible for creating a publisher object (`StockGrabber`), managing the subscribers (`StockObserver`) and checking for changes in stock prices.
-The check price changes, `MainProgram` could connect to another program, a database, etc..
+To check price changes, `MainProgram` could connect to another program, a database, etc..

 `StockGrabber` is the publisher.
 It keeps a list of the subscribers, can add, remove from the list, and  `update` them.
 For example, the only way to make changes to `ibmStockPrice` is by calling the setter `setIbmStockPrice()`.
 And whenever there is a change, the subscribers should be notified, so `setIbmStockPrice()` also calls `notifyObservers()`. `notifyObservers()` would go through the list its subscribers and update each one.